Don't Underestimate the Long-Term Harmful Effects of Near Drowning

 - Brain ischemia is another condition that results when the blood flow to the brain is insufficient.
 Full recovery is possible if the oxygen supply was disrupted only briefly.
 Brain injury from prolonged ischemia can include swelling or seizures and can also lead to coma or death when severe.

 If you or a family member has been injured in a swimming accident or near drowning accident, or any type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.